An Arabic TV Shows List for Language Learners

 Commentaries like “He’s going to drop it.
 He’s going to drop it!” or “Ten seconds left.
 Five seconds left.
 Four.
 Three.
 Two.
 One.” is repeated throughout the show, but not only does that make it easier for you to follow as an Arabic language learner, but you’ll also learn new basic Arabic words that every native speaker uses every single day like stack up, balance, fall, arrange, and find – words in Arabic you won’t find in textbooks.

-If you want to learn Arabic so you can be a contestant on Arabs Got Talent or you think you have a great talent for Minute to Win It, or maybe you just want to watch more Arabic TV series, visit our website and download the Kaleela Arabic learning app.
+If you want to learn Arabic, visit our website and download the Kaleela Arabic learning app.
 Studies have shown that Arabic learning apps are the best way to learn Arabic.
-Best of all, the Kaleela Arabic learning app let’s you learn Arabic language skills on your own, at your own pace, whenever and wherever you want.
-Visit our website and find out how you can download our Arabic learning app to your IOS or Android mobile device and start learning Arabic today.
-It’s free from kaleela.com.
+Best of all, the Kaleela Arabic learning app lets you learn Arabic language skills on your own, at your own pace, whenever and wherever you want.
+Check our application here!.